United Nations Department of Safety and Security: Equipment & ranks

+DSS security officers are ranked similar to conventional Western law enforcement, in ascending order from Recruit, Officer, Senior Officer, Sergeant, Lieutenant, Captain, to Inspector.
+Officers are routinely armed with where permissible by both the United Nations' and host country's firearms regulations and carry the Glock 17 or Glock 19 pistol in caliber 9×19mm Parabellum.
+Body armor, batons, handcuffs, and two-way radios are also part of the standard equipment.

 Criticism and controversy

 Despite an official stance by UN working groups against the use of private military and security companies except as a last resort, the UNDSS has widely contracted private military companies across deployments in various nations.
 Further audits by the United Nations Joint Inspection Unit revealed that despite having the mandate of unifying security responses, the UNDSS suffered from leadership, staffing, and funding issues especially pervasive due to the lack of coordination between UN agencies and multi-leveled bodies of the United Nations Security Management System responsible for ensuring the safety of UN staff.

-Ranks and units

-Officers of the Security Service have the following ranks: Recruit, Officer, Senior Officer, Sergeant, Lieutenant, Captain, Inspector.

-There is a Personal Protection Unit and a Honorary Guard, who mainly escort the speakers within the General Assembly.